huggingface/hf-rocm-benchmark/README.md

     --model-id meta-llama/Meta-Llama-3-70B-Instruct --num-shard 8
 ```

-Then, a second shell needs to be open within TGI's server container:
+Then, a second shell needs to be open in TGI's server container:
 ```
 docker container ls
 docker exec -it container_name /bin/bash
 ```

-From the second container:
+From the second shell:
 ```
 huggingface-cli login --token your_hf_read_token